krzysiekpiasecki/Gentelella/README.md

 ### Credits

-Gentelella - <a href='https://github.com/puikinsh/gentelella'>Template repository</a>
+Gentelella - Admin template developed and maintained by Colorlib and Aigars Silkalns